Lets see how you can speed up things when working with Blender and UE4.

 That could be fixed by doing the same thing like with lightmap uv.
 But it’s just extremely hard to paint with any tool, cause of stretching.
 Changing the UV Projection to Tri-planar in Substance Painter fixes it too.

-So what i recommend for the best workflow:
+So here’s the workflow:

 There’s addon for Blender which does all this work, Google for “blender ue4 tools”.
-Tho i’m not sure if it works cause it was made like 2 years ago and import settings seem to have changed a lot on unreal since that.